Cost of living in Canada

 Our experience of deciding where to live in Canada

-For us, moving from London, UK, when we were deciding where to live we’d just sort of assumed it would be Toronto – but then when we started thinking about what we wanted Toronto didn’t quite fit.
+For us, moving from London, UK, when we were deciding where to live we’d just sort of assumed it would be Toronto – but when we started thinking about what we wanted, Toronto didn’t quite fit.

 Before we made the big move we spent a research vacation to see what life in Ontario was like.
 We spent a few days exploring the Toronto suburbs and surrounding communities and honestly, didn’t really find anywhere that felt right to us (within our price range).
 Toronto is an amazing city but for what we wanted it just wasn’t quite right.